PQCA/documentation/docs/contributing/asking-a-question.md

 ## Github discussions

-[Discussions on pq-code-package](https://github.com/orgs/pq-code-package/discussions) can also be used for discussions that aren't appropriate to track in issues
+[Discussions on pqca](https://github.com/orgs/pqca/discussions) can also be used for discussions that aren't appropriate to track in issues

 ## Mailing Lists
-The pq-code-package mailing lists are hosted by the pqca Foundation: https://pqca.org .
+The pqca mailing lists are hosted by the pqca Foundation: https://pqca.org .

-Currently there is one specific mailing list **pq-code-package-tsc** .
+Currently there is one specific mailing list **pqca-tsc** .

 If the lists are used extensively, additional lists can be added,